-Heat conduction Stress analysis

-Temperature Displacement

-Temperature gradient Strains

-Heat flux Stress

-Heat conduction Temperature Temperature gradient Heat flux
+Designation of type Heat conduction Stress analysis Primary quantity Temperature Displacement Derived quantity Temperature gradient Strains Flux quantity Heat flux Stress

 Table 6.1.
 Comparison of the heat conduction and stress analysis models

 The implication is that when we state something for the heat conduction model in terms of temperature, it will also apply to the stress analysis model expressed in terms of displacement.
 For instance, we know that the heat conduction finite element model can always represent linear variation of temperature exactly.
 Analogously, we know that the stress analysis finite element model can exactly represent linear displacements.